mr4strings/PodcastSummaryApp/readme.md

 Speaker Identification (Diarization): Uses the LLM to intelligently format the raw transcript into a readable script, identifying and labeling the different speakers.

-ePub Creation: Packages the summary, key points, quotes, sources, and the full formatted transcript into a clean, easy-to-read ePub file.
+ePub Creation: Packages all generated content into a clean, easy-to-read ePub file.

 Automatic Cloud Upload: Securely uploads the final ePub file to a specific folder in your Google Drive.

 How It Works
 The application follows a simple, automated pipeline:

+Check History: Reads processed_episodes.log to get a list of episodes that have already been processed.

-Fetch: Parses the rss_feeds.txt file and checks each feed for new episodes.
+Fetch: Parses rss_feeds.txt and checks each feed for new episodes that are not in the history log.

 Transcribe: Downloads the audio for each new episode and uses the local Whisper model to generate a raw text transcript.

-Summarize: Sends the raw transcript to the Gemini API to generate the summary, major points, quotes, and sources.

-Diarize: Sends the raw transcript to the Gemini API again with a special prompt to format it into a script with speaker labels.
+Summarize & Diarize: Sends the transcript to the Gemini API for both summarization and speaker identification.

 Generate: Assembles all the generated content into a well-formatted ePub file.

-Upload: Authenticates with the Google Drive API and uploads the ePub to your designated folder.
+Upload: Uploads the ePub to your designated Google Drive folder.

+Log Success: After a successful upload, writes the episode's unique ID to processed_episodes.log to prevent future reprocessing.

 Setup and Installation Guide
 Follow these steps to get the application running on your local machine.